8 tips to help you live out those dreams for adventure and make them happen

 5. Book that adventure

 With a few more details planned, now it’s time to make it official!
 Book that time off, schedule the neighbour to come and feed the cats or drop the kids off at the grandparents.
-Doing this as early as possible will stop any obstacles throwing a spanner in your plans.
+Doing this as early as possible will stop any obstacles from throwing a spanner in your plans.

 As your trip starts to take form beware of the impending itchy feet that soon follows.